-The nature and complexity of information security risks that may negatively impact the Company continues to evolve as cyber criminals develop new schemes to target businesses and perpetrate cyber-related crimes that target the information technology and business systems of the Company.
-The Company utilizes a variety of information systems in its operations.
-A significant interruption or failure of the Company's information technology systems and related data and control systems or a significant breach of security could adversely affect the Company's assets and operations.
-Notwithstanding the Company's proactive approach to combating cybersecurity threats, such threats frequently change and require evolving monitoring and detection efforts.
-Examples of such threats include unauthorized access to information technology systems due to social engineering, hacking, viruses and other causes.
-A successful cyber-attack could result in interference with operation of, or damage to, Company property (such as was experienced by the Colonial Pipeline in 2021) or the loss, disclosure or theft of confidential information related to the Company's proprietary business activities, the personnel files of its employees and personal information of landowners, vendors, customers and other third parties doing business with the Company.
+The nature and complexity of information security risks that may negatively impact the Company continue to evolve as cyber criminals develop new schemes to target businesses and perpetrate cyber-related crimes that target the information technology ("IT") and business systems of the Company.
+A significant interruption or failure of the Company's IT systems (or the IT systems of key vendors and third parties), control systems, sensitive data or a significant breach of security could adversely affect the Company's assets and operations.

+Notwithstanding the Company's proactive approach to combating cybersecurity threats, such threats frequently change and require evolving monitoring, detection and response efforts.
+Examples of such threats include: the installation of ransomware (such as was experienced by the Colonial Pipeline in 2021) which may disrupt access to the system, publicize private data and potentially destroy the system should the ransom not be satisfied; social engineering to gain unauthorized access to systems facilitating theft, impersonation, fraud and disruption to operations; and the installation of malware which could facilitate loss of access, data destruction, data exfiltration or complete system failure.
+Any of these threats could interfere with the operation of, or cause damage to, Company property or result in the loss, disclosure or theft of confidential information related to the Company's proprietary business activities, the personnel files of its employees and personal information of landowners, vendors, customers and other third parties doing business with the Company.

+A successful cyber-crime incident could result in damage to assets and financial losses to the Company, remediation and recovery costs, and reputational issues with suppliers, customers and business partners who may also be impacted by the scheme.
+To address these risks, the Company maintains robust cyber security protocols and has adopted and continuously improves an industry standard cyber security framework including vulnerability scanning of all systems, continuous penetration testing of external systems, risk based remediation, 24 hour managed security monitoring and response, incident response readiness drills, multi-factor authentication and education/test programs that train personnel to identify potential threats (i.e. phishing) in addition to the internal accounting and process controls.
+If such programs were insufficient to prevent or mitigate such threats, the Company would rely upon its data restore and recovery processes to return Company operations to a functional state.

 Although the Company has implemented cybersecurity protocols and procedures to address this risk, such protocols and procedures may be insufficient to prevent or mitigate information security risks.

-Other cybersecurity risks include cyber-related fraud and theft or destruction of financial and other assets of the Company whereby perpetrators attempt to spoof, manipulate, or take control of electronic communications from Company executives, suppliers, or other business partners, to divert payments and assets to accounts controlled by the perpetrators of the scheme.
-A successful cyber-related fraud of this nature could result in the financial losses to the Company, remediation and recovery costs, and reputational issues with suppliers, customers and business partners who may also be impacted by the scheme.
-Although the Company has implemented training programs that allow personnel to identify potential threats of this nature in addition to the internal accounting and process controls, such programs may be insufficient to prevent or mitigate such threats.